bootstrap-styled/bootstrap-styled/README.md

         Button,
     } from 'bootstrap-styled;

-If you wan't just part of your bootstrap for building a package to distribute for example you can also do
+If you want just part of your bootstrap for building a package to distribute for example you can also do

-    import Button from 'bootstrap-styled/lib/components/
+    import Button from 'bootstrap-styled/lib/components/Button';

 ## Documentation